ChristopherBeltran/ChristopherBeltran.github.io/_posts/2019-05-29-from_building_with_legos_to_a_barrel_of_monkeys.markdown

 ```

-*This code with Rails helpers will generate this HTML in the browser:*
+*The code above with Rails helpers will generate this HTML below in the browser:*

 ```